konfound-project/konfound/README.md

 #>
 #> An omitted variable would have to be correlated at 0.787 with the outcome and at 0.787 with the predictor of interest (conditioning on observed covariates) to invalidate an inference.
 #> Correspondingly the impact of an omitted variable (as defined in Frank 2000) must be 0.887 to invalidate an inference.
-# we need to be able to list multiple variables--one or all may cover most cases
-# or, just return the statistics for all variables
 ```

 #### mkonfound for meta-analyses including sensitivity analysis